 Kogan Mobile's lowest cost plans are its 30-day prepaid plans, which offer unlimited standard national calls and texts as well as a fixed quantity of data to use during your monthly recharge cycle.
-They're labelled by size, but that simply refers to the quantity of data on offer:
+The plans are labelled by size, but that simply refers to the quantity of data on offer:

-The use of the word "typically" is deliberate because amongst MVNOs, Kogan Mobile is very aggressive in discounting its plans, including its 30-day plans, especially for new Kogan Mobile customers.
-Here's the current pricing for the Kogan Mobile 30-day plans:
+The use of the word "typically" is deliberate because, amongst MVNOs, Kogan Mobile is very aggressive in discounting its plans, especially for new Kogan Mobile customers.

 Kogan Mobile's base 90-day plans have the same names and inclusions as the 30-day plans, and they include a data provision that refreshes every 30 days.
 It's like buying three 30-day plans with a slight discount for paying upfront, making them even cheaper than the monthly prepaid plans.